 16 items (5)

-These data make it possoble to assign relative scarcity values to infrequently seen items.
+These data make it possible to assign relative scarcity values to infrequently seen items.
+It should

-It should be mentioned that any of the postcards or printed matter items listed above had stamps from printing two.
+be mentioned that any of the postcards or printed matter items listed above had stamps from Printing 2.

 The tabulation has two surprises.
-First , whole covers are significantly more plentiful than stamps on piece, but all stamps catalogs
+First - whole covers are significantly more plentiful than stamps on patials - but all stamp catalogs agree on